roebi/01-02-Webserver-in-Go-on-Podman/README.md

 current not optimal because all files (webserver and projects) are there:

-change to directory web-projects
+change to directory web-projects, here you will finde README.md and web-project1 directory

 change to directory web-project1

-then the index.html file will be rendered and shows
+then the index.html file will be rendered

+the URL in the browser is then http://localhost:8080/web-projects/web-project1/

 ### inspect the image directories